NearlyUnique/awsSts/readme.md

 awsSts --profile default
 ```

+`--help` for full details

-`--profile` is optional, default is `saml` but it is useful to seitch the default
+`--profile` is optional, default is `saml` but it is useful to switch the default

 # Road Map
 1. Override credential file location via flag